t-mart/wow-auction/README.md

 ## Item "Rank"?

-You know... the new system in Dragonflight where items can be of varying quality/rank/tier.
+You know... the new system in Dragonflight where a given item can be of a different quality/rank/tier.
+The higher the quality/rank/tier, the better the item (or outcome if used as a reagent).

 Even Blizzard can't figure out what they want to call this.
-In tooltips, they call it "quality", but that term already has a definition: poor/common/uncommon/rare/epic/etc.
+In tooltips, they call it "quality", but that term is already defined: poor/common/uncommon/rare/epic/etc.

 Many players call it _rank_, so we'll use that.